Joanna Kanska

-Joanna Kanska (born 1 April 1957) is a Polish-British actress who has worked in films, television, theatre and radio.
-She migrated to the United Kingdom in 1984.
+Joanna Kanska (born 1 April 1957) is a Polish-British actress who has worked in film, television, theatre and radio.
+She emigrated to the United Kingdom in 1984.

 Career

 Born in Nowy Sącz, she attended the National Film School in Łódź from 1976 to 1980.

-Kanska's best known roles on television were as a Polish academic, Grete Gretowska, in the second series of the BBC's A Very Peculiar Practice (1988) (and a sequel, A Very Polish Practice in 1992), ‘’The New Statesman, as Sirkka Nieminen in Capital City (1990) and as KGB Major Nina Grishna in the BBC's mini-series Sleepers (1991).
+Kanska's best known roles on television were as a Polish academic, Grete Gretowska, in the second series of the BBC's A Very Peculiar Practice (1988) (and a sequel, A Very Polish Practice in 1992), as Ludmilla in The New Statesman, as Sirkka Nieminen in Capital City (1990) and as KGB Major Nina Grishina in the BBC's mini-series Sleepers (1991).
+Kanska starred as lawyer Magda Ostrowska in the BBC series Madson (1995–1996).
 She also played the part of Greta Beaumont, a Sudeten German woman, in the first episode of Foyle's War.

 Personal life

 Shortly after her arrival in the UK, Kanska married Polish artist Kaz Kanski after a romance of a few weeks.
-They were divorced five years later, but she retained her married name (the feminine version of Kanski).
-She has a son named Christopher from a subsequent relationship.
+They divorced five years later, but she retained her married name (the feminine version of Kanski).